thangleiter/phd_thesis/README.md

     - Fonts not available from CTAN are at `lib/fonts`.
 - To automatically set up the repository to compile with `latexmk`, run `shell/init.{sh,ps1}`.
   This creates symlinks (copies on Windows) to `$HOME/texmf/tex/latex/kaobook` and `$HOME/texmf/fonts/truetype/LiberationMono/`.
-- Note that the bibliography is included as a remote one by default.
-To compile without access to my Zotero library, comment/uncomment the lines in `tex/preamble.tex`
+- ~~Note that the bibliography is included as a remote one by default.
+To compile without access to my Zotero library, comment/uncomment the lines in `tex/preamble.tex`~~
 - `minted` needs to be installed and Python on `PATH`.
 If Python is installed as part of the miniforge3 distribution at either `$HOME/miniforge3` or `$LOCALAPPDATA/miniforge3`, this is automatically taken care of when compiling with `latexmk -r windows.latexmkrc`.

 # To Dos

-- [ ] Is "behavior" proper use of English in the context of "optical behavior" etc?
+- [x] Is "behavior" proper use of English in the context of "optical behavior" etc?
-- [ ] `\ch{}` line breaks
 - [ ] Use `\subequations{}` where appropriate
 - [ ] Instrument citations
 - [ ] migrate repo to github